-a) The Council has a number of assets that are required to be treated as finance leases under IFRS accounting rules.
-These include recycling equipment, IT software and a specialist vehicle.

-The assets acquired under these leases are carried in the Balance Sheet at the following net amounts:
+a) In 2017-18 the Council had a number of leases that were required to be treated under IFRS accounting rules in 2018-19 the Council did not hold any leases.
+In 2017-18 the assets acquired under these leases were carried in the Balance Sheet as net amounts:

-31 March 2018 £000 31 March 2019 £000

-50 Vehicles, Plant, Furniture and Equipment 0

-52 Intangible Fixed Assets 0

-102 Total 0

-b) The Authority is committed to making minimum payments under these leases comprising settlement of the long term liability for the interest in the property acquired by the Authority and finance costs that will be payable by the Authority in future years while the liability remains outstanding.
+31-Mar-18 Least Authority on Leasen Einenen Leasen 31-Mar-19 £'000 Local Authority as Lessee - Finance Leases £'000 50 52 Vehicles, Plant, Furniture and Equipment Intangible Fixed Assets - 102 Total - b) The Authority is committed to making minimum payments under these leases comprising settlement of the long term liability for the interest in the property acquired by the Authority and finance costs that will be payable by the Authority in future years while the liability remains outstanding.
 The present value of the leases and the future minimum lease payments at the balance sheet date are as follows:

-31 March 2018 Leases - Authority as Lessee - Finance Leases 31 March 2019

-£ £

-Future minimum lease payments

-46 Vehicles, Plant, Furniture and 0

-56 Equipment Intangible Fixed Assets 0

-intangible i ixea / toocto O

-102 Future minimum lease payments 0

-100 0 Net present value of minimum lease payments Current Non-current 0 0

-100 Present value of minimum lease payments 0

-2 Finance costs payable in future years 0

-c) The present value of the leases and the minimum lease payments at the balance sheet date split over the over future periods are as follows:
+31 March 2018 £'000 Local Authority as Lessee - Finance Leases 31 March 2019 £'000 Future minimum lease payments 46 Vehicles, Plant, Furniture and Equipment - 56 Intangible Fixed Assets - 102 Future minimum lease payments - 100 Net present value of minimum lease payments Current - 100 Present value of minimum lease payments - 2 Finance costs payable in future years - c) The present value of the leases and the minimum lease payments at the balance sheet date split over the over future periods are as follows:

-Leases - Authority as Lessee - Finance

-31 March 2018 Leases 31 March 2019

-Present value of leases Minimum Lease payments Present value of leases Minimum Lease payments

-£000 £000 £000 £000

-100 0 0 0 Not later than one year Later than one year and not later than five Later than five years 0 0 0 0 0 0

-100 102 Minimum lease payments payable 0 0

-d) The Council has no sub leases required to be treated as finance leases e) The Council leases IT equipment, gym equipment and vehicles financed under the terms of operating leases.
+31 March 2 2018 31 March 2019 Present Value of Leases £'000 Minimum Lease Payments £'000 Local Authority as Lessee - Finance Leases Present Value of Leases £'000 Minimum Lease Payments £'000 100 - 102 - Not later than one year Later than one year and not later than five years - - 100 102 Total - - d) The Council has no sub leases required to be treated as finance leases e) The Council leases IT equipment, gym equipment and vehicles financed under the terms of operating leases.
 The future minimum lease payments due under non-cancellable leases in future years are: